Efficient Stackelberg Strategies for Finitely Repeated Games: Introduction

-Our main results are: \begin{itemize} \item We give two efficient algorithms that find additively approximate Stackelberg Strategies for the leader that trade off different approximation factors.
-First, we show a $\left( \frac{2^{\text{poly}(n)}}{T}\right)$- additive approximate Stackelberg strategy where $n$ is the number of actions, which is asympotically tight in $T$.
+\begin{itemize}[leftmargin=*] \item We give two efficient algorithms that find additively approximate Stackelberg strategies for the Leader that trade off different approximation factors.
+First, we show a $\left( \frac{2^{\text{poly}(n)}}{T}\right)$- additive approximate Stackelberg strategy where $n$ is the number of actions.
 This is constructed using an algorithm that runs in polynomial time in the game size and $\log T$.
 We also present an approach using randomized sampling which gives a $O(\frac{1}{T^{0.25}})$-additive approximation that runs in time polynomial in the game size and $T$~\footnote{The approximation factors also depend upon the maximum number of bits needed to represent a single payoff.}.
 This second approach provides a slightly weaker approximation factor in $T$ in exchange for entirely avoiding dependence on $n$.
-Both constructions use simple automata (including states that play distributions over actions) for the leader and also for a corresponding follower best-response.
-We leave it as an open question whether there is an algorithm combining the best of both rates. \item Building upon a reduction of Conitzer and Sandholm~\cite{conitzer2006computing} that showed that finding the Stackleberg value of a three player game is NP-hard, we show that even approximating the Stackelberg value of a three player repeated game is NP-hard (Theorem~\ref{thm:3_player_hardness}), ruling out any extension of our results for two player repeated games.
+Both constructions use simple automata (including states that play distributions over actions) for the Leader and also for a corresponding Follower best-response.
+We leave it as an open question whether there is an algorithm combining the best of both rates. \item Building upon a reduction of Conitzer and Sandholm~\cite{conitzer2006computing} that showed that finding the Stackleberg value of a three player game is NP-hard, we show that even approximating the Stackelberg value of a three player repeated game upto an additive factor of $\frac{1}{T^{1/k}}$ is NP-hard (Theorem~\ref{thm:3_player_hardness}) for any integer $k$, ruling out any extension of our results for two player repeated games.
 We also use the same reduction to observe that approximating the Stackelberg value of three-player infinitely repeated games is NP-hard.
 These results can be found in Section~\ref{sec:hardness_three}. \end{itemize}

 We also show a sequence of auxiliary results, that we discuss briefly here to help the reader to navigate through the paper.